Property off the market, termination of contract and property temporarily unavailable: Concepts not to be confused

 Property off the market and termination

 Sometimes the seller may no longer wish to sell his immovable.
-If this is your case during the term of an irrevocable exclusive brokerage contract, your broker may, after agreement, cancel the contract (termination).
+If this is your case during the term of an irrevocable exclusive brokerage contract, your broker may, after agreement, put an end to the contract (termination).
 If there is no contract termination agreement, he must take the property off the market after explaining to you the consequences of this decision.

 When the brokerage contract is revocable, the seller who wishes to terminate it may simply do so by sending a written notice to that effect to the agency.

-Unlike termination that cancels the brokerage contract and by the same token the obligations of seller and his broker, taking a property off the market is rather an agreement between the seller’s broker and his client in which some of the broker’s obligations are suspended until the expiration of the brokerage contract.
+Unlike termination that puts an end to the brokerage contract and by the same token the obligations of seller and his broker, taking a property off the market is rather an agreement between the seller’s broker and his client in which some of the broker’s obligations are suspended until the expiration of the brokerage contract.

 Although the contract remains in force until its expiration, the broker can no longer take any action to sell the immovable, or enter into an agreement to sell, lease or exchange it.
 As the contract is not terminated, the seller, for his part, is not released of his contract obligations towards the broker.
 This means, among other things, that in the case of an Exclusive brokerage contract - Sale, the seller cannot offer the immovable for sale without the broker’s intervention nor list the property with another broker, until the expiration date indicated on the contract.
 Otherwise, the compensation indicated in the brokerage contract would become payable.